 - 1009

 - 1009 Addendum

 - 92900

 - CA Disclosures for CA Cooling Off

 - Anti-Churning Disclosure

 - GFE Acknowledgement

 - State Specific Disclosures for Counseling in: IL / CA / SC / etc.

-- Any LO signed/dated docs as these must be dated the day the application package was generated (1009-page 5 & RM Advisor Disclosure)
+- Any LO signed/dated documents as these must be dated the day the application package was generated (1009- page 5 & RM Advisor Disclosure)

-- Note: The corrections must be updated on internal application systems from Intake or Processing so that Final Disclosures are accurate for the closing documents sent to closing table.
+- Note: The corrections must be updated on internal application systems from Intake or Processing so that Final Disclosures are accurate for the closing documents sent to the closing table.

-4.6 Counseling Policies
+4.7 Counseling Policies (Revised April 2025)